felixbrock/lemon-agent/README.md

 ![Heatmap Example](heatmap-example.png)

+## Community

+[Join our discord community](https://discord.gg/EBbZkCqT) to connect with other Lemon AI developers, ask questions, get support, and stay updated with the latest news and announcements!

 ## Supported Tools

 Below is a list of all tools supported by Lemon AI and their ids (those need to be used in the lemonai.json file to define functions):